dbaumgarten/yodk/vscode-yolol/README.md

 # Installation

 This extension is available from the [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=dbaumgarten.vscode-yolol).
-If installed via the marketplace, the extension comes bundled with the necessary yodk executables.

-## Latest
+## Manual install
-You can find the latest version (automatically build for every push) [here](https://github.com/dbaumgarten/yodk/releases).
+You can find all versions of the extension for manual install [here](https://github.com/dbaumgarten/yodk/releases).

 ## From Source / For Devs
 Clone repository.